Welcome to the capital of the most populous country in the world. With a culture steeped in history and tradition, this is a city unlike any other.

 - Coolest place to stay in Beijing – Gulou

-- Best neighborhood in Beijing for families – Xidan/Xisi
+- Best area to stay in Beijing for families – Xidan/Xisi

 - Observe the flag raising ceremony in Tiananmen Square